vkuznet/GoPlaylist/trackRecordings/README.md

-# README: findSimilarTracks
+# README: trackRecordings

 ## Description
-`findSimilarTracks` is a Go program designed to process multiple XML files containing information about musical tracks.
+`trackRecordings` is a Go program designed to process multiple XML files containing information about musical tracks.
 The program identifies tracks with the same name but different metadata (e.g., `year` or `orchestra`), and generates a consolidated XML file containing these "similar" tracks.

 The output XML file contains the filtered tracks sorted by their names.